 As one of the biggest barriers to learning in recent years, managing mental health is one of the most significant challenges we face in the modern school environment.
-With many schools transitioning to an online learning environment following recent circumstances, this is only set to become harder in upcoming months.
+With many schools transitioning to an online learning environment following recent circumstances, how do we manage student wellbeing and online learning?

 With limited resources and hundreds of students under your school’s care, alongside your school community having to adjust to digital learning, it puts a huge amount of pressure on staff members to meet safeguarding requirements and provide each student with the best possible experience in their pathway to higher education.

 So, how can we continue to support students to improve their wellbeing?